Personal Injury Claims Calculator

-By Olivia Calloway.
-Last Updated 10th February 2021.
+By Stephen Bailey.
+Last Updated 15th October 2021.
 Welcome to our personal injury claims calculator page.
 If you have been injured through the fault of another, you have a legal right to make a claim for compensation.
 In this guide, we’ll help give you an idea of how much compensation you could be entitled to.

 Suffering a personal injury can mean that your life is disrupted.
 It may mean that you have suffered a physical injury or illness but it also might mean that other parts of your life have suffered as a consequence.